Consultations and Advocacy

 INSURANCE & FUNDING

-Info on insurance providers and funding accepted can be found under the Pricing section or by contacting us. *Ottawa Art Therapy now has the option of direct billing
+Info on insurance providers and funding accepted can be found under the pricing section or by contacting us. *Ottawa Art Therapy now has the option of direct billing

 AN INTERVENTION FOR ALL: